angadhn/MySite/_notes/Vectran in Starship.md

 > [!Tip] MMOD Shield
 > Should this be assembled as a panel or be a monolithic system similar to TransHab?

+> [!Note] MMOD Shield
+> Should this be assembled as a panel or be a monolithic system similar to TransHab?

+> [!Warning] MMOD Shield
+> Should this be assembled as a panel or be a monolithic system similar to TransHab?